Welcome To Hell. Would You Like Tap Or Filtered Water?

 As a perpetually thirsty person, I’m always excited by news about drinking water.
 So when I saw this tweet going viral on Monday, I was intrigued:

 Reefill is a smart water dispenser installed in a handful of New York City businesses and university campuses.
-You can either fill your own water bottle with regular tap water, or for a $2 a month subscription to the app, you can get chilled, filtered water.
+You can either fill your own water bottle with regular tap water or, for a $2 monthly subscription to the app, get chilled, filtered water.

 So, is this a environmentally friendly way to get people to cut down on bottled water and the trash it creates?
 Or is this the cold, deathly finger of late-stage capitalism grabbing us by the collar?

-“We were maybe too in the weeds with how we thought about this,” Reefill co-founder Jason Kessler told me.
+“We were maybe too in the weeds with how we thought about this,” Reefill cofounder Jason Kessler told me.
 He was was surprised by the strong backlash on Twitter yesterday.
 “We were thinking about this great new thing, and then we see the reaction on Twitter.”

 I wanted to try Reefill for myself, so I signed up for a paid subscription.
-There are only eight locations in NYC so far, but one of them was at a large cafe called City Bakery near the BuzzFeed offices.
-I found the Reefill machine in a bar area in the back, where a few stragglers ate a late lunch.
+There are only eight locations in NYC so far, but one of them was at a large café called City Bakery near the BuzzFeed offices.
+I found the Reefill machine in a bar area in the back, where a few stragglers were eating a late lunch.

 I whipped out my phone, tapped the Reefill app, and it gave me 60 seconds to fill my water bottle with that sweet, sweet, not-free filtered water.